MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/overview-of-the-driver-selection-process.md

 -   For the driver packages that have equal rank and date, Windows selects the driver package that has the highest version.

 -   For driver packages that have equal rank, date, and version, Windows can select any driver package.

+> [!CAUTION]
+> Even though the date in the driver package has higher precedence in ranking than the version, it is recommended that both the version and the date is updated anytime there is a change in the driver package.
+See [Best practices for naming and versioning your INF file](./general-guidelines-for-inf-files.md#best-practices-for-naming-and-versioning-your-inf-file) for more information.